 At the Annual Meeting, nine directors, who have been nominated by our Board of Directors, based on the recommendation of the Nominating and Corporate Governance Committee of the Board of Directors (referred to as the Nominating Committee), are to be elected, each to hold office (subject to our By-laws) until the next annual meeting and until his or her successor has been elected and qualified.
-All of the nominees for director currently serve as directors and were elected by the stockholders at the 2018 Annual Meeting.
+All of the nominees for director currently serve as directors and were elected by the stockholders at the 2019 Annual Meeting, except Dr. Gregory Williams, who was elected to the Board of Directors to fill a vacancy in February 2020.

-Each nominee has consented to being named as a nominee in this Proxy Statement and to serve if elected.
-If any nominee listed in the table below should become unavailable for any reason, which the Board of Directors does not anticipate, the proxy will be voted for any substitute nominee or nominees who may be selected by the Board of Directors prior to or at the Annual Meeting.
-Directors will be elected by an affirmative vote of a majority of the votes cast at the Annual Meeting in person or by proxy.
+Each nominee has consented to being named as a nominee in this Proxy Statement and to serve as a director if elected.
+If any nominee listed in the table below should become unavailable for any reason, which the Board of Directors does not anticipate, properly submitted proxies will be voted for any substitute nominee or nominees who may be selected by the Board of Directors prior to or at the Annual Meeting.
+Directors will be elected by an affirmative vote of a majority of the votes cast online at the Annual Meeting or by proxy.
 There are no family relationships between any of our directors and executive officers.
 The information concerning the nominees and their security holdings has been furnished by them to us.